sravinet/toml-select/README.md

 LaunchDarkly or similar services: Manage feature flags or rollouts by extracting flag settings from TOML files.

 Each use case would depend on the specific workflow requirements and how TOML files are used within the project or organization.
-The flexibility of your GitHub Action allows it to be adapted for a wide range of automation tasks across different technologies and platforms.
+The flexibility of this GitHub Action allows it to be adapted for a wide range of automation tasks across different technologies and platforms.